Arne Slot admires Trent Alexander-Arnold ‘legacy’ goal but says team comes first

 Those comments inevitably will raise questions about the long-term aspirations of the 26-year-old, who is out of contract in the summer and has been persistently been linked with Real Madrid – the home of regular Ballon d’Or winners.

-But Slot was happy for Alexander-Arnold to set his ambitions high, as long as they contributed to the success of the team.
+But Slot was happy for Alexander-Arnold, who has provided three assists in 14 Premier League appearances this season, one in five in the Champions League and teed up Darwin Nunez for the opener in Wednesday’s Carabao Cup win over Southampton, to set his ambitions high as long as they contributed to the success of the team.

 “I definitely like this in a player.
 I think this is something every player must have if you play at this level, if you don’t have this you probably don’t play at this level ,” said the Dutchman.